 Ten walking trails are available for exploring throughout Pinery.
 Each trail is designed to explore a different aspect of Pinery.
-Five trails have an accompanying trail guide and three are wheelchair accessible.
+Four trails have an accompanying trail guide and three are wheelchair accessible.
 A trail ready wheelchair, donated by the Friends of Pinery Park, is available to borrow from rentals, free of charge.

 Pinery Walking Club – more information on the Walking Club page.